Hashir-Jamil/LongBox/README.md

 ### Testing

 The project uses JUnit and gradle integration for unit testing and integration testing of system code.
+Unit and integration tests are in [test](src/test).
 E2E testing is described in the [Code Review Document](design_documents/code_review/EECS2311-Z-Team3-TakeHomeAssignment.pdf) and organized by feature within the document.

 To execute the full JUnit test suite run the command:
 > gradle test